simoncoudeville/simoncoudeville.be-hugo/content/blog/Setting-up a-spacing-system-with-SCSS/index.md

 ---
 date: 2019-02-06T21:40:40+01:00
-title: Creating vertical rhythm with CSS
+title: Creating vertical rhythm on the web
 #title: Creating Design Components in Framer X
 description: In this article I will describe how I set up a spacing system with SCSS.
 It’s based on a single pixel value I use to calculate heights, widths, margin paddings and even line-heights of all components on a web page.
 This pixel value is computed to flexible units using SCSS.
 This technique creates vertical rhythm and a consistent use of whitespace throughout the whole design while providing perfect control and a predictable outcome.
 draft: false